andreyomatveev/hitting-set/README.md

 # HittingSetModule.hs #

-A Haskell `HittingSetModule.hs` module exporting a function that solves a variant of the *HittingSet* problem: The function takes a moderate-size family of moderate-size sets of integers, and it slowly returns the corresponding *lexicographically minimal* blocking set of *minimum cardinality*.
+A Haskell `HittingSetModule.hs` module exporting a function that solves the basic variant of the *HittingSet* problem: The function takes a moderate-size family of moderate-size sets of integers, and it slowly returns the corresponding *lexicographically minimal* blocking set of *minimum cardinality*.

 Integer-Linear-Programming-free.